Perlo0ung/meta-iotrpi/README.md

 =================

   I. Adding the iotrpi layer to your build

  II.
 Misc

 I. Adding the iotrpi layer to your build
 =================================================

+How to use it:

+- source poky/oe-init-build-env rpi-build
+- Add needed layer to bblayers.conf:
+    - meta-iotrpi
-Changes to be made in local.conf
+- Changes to be made in local.conf
 ```
 MACHINE = "iotrpi"
 DISTRO = "iotrpi"